Skip to Main Content

 To create and share a private link:

-• Copy the link and send the link externally (e.g. email).
-The private sharing link expires after one year.
+• Copy the link and send the link externally (e.g. via email).

-• If you want to disable the private sharing link at a later date (before it expires), just come back to the record in My Data, scroll to the private link, select the red x to disable the link.
+• If you want to disable the private sharing link at a later date (before it expires), just come back to the record in My Data, click on Private link, then in the new window click on Disable private link.
 If you want to share again in the future you will need to generate a new link.

 Note: The link is temporary and should NOT be published or cited in a publication.
-Once the item is ready for publication, simply go back to the record in the My data and publish the record.
+Once the item is ready for publication, simply go back to the record in the My data and publish it.

 Reserving DOI

 If you need a DOI for your unpublished item in IRR, you can reserve a DOI to use in a publication or other application.
 A reserved DOI is inactive and reserved for your item.
 It will only be active and citable when the item is published in IRR.
-This can be useful for peer reviewed journal publishing process.
+This can be useful for the peer review part of the journal publishing process.
 For instance, you may provide the reserved DOI link to your dataset in the related publication, and activate the link only when you are ready to publish your data.

 To reserve a DOI:

 • A DOI will then be generated immediately.
 You can supply this DOI to publisher for inclusion in an upcoming paper, if the publisher requests it.
-That is, you can create a data access statement in your publication about where your dataset is held.
+For example, you can create a data access statement in your publication about where your dataset is held.